-Featuring a GTI on a site that’s had a diesel-only bias for nearly two decades seems unjust.
-I decided to register StealthGTI.com since I expect to do execute the same tuning/styling plan with my GTI.
+Featuring a GTI on a site that’s had a diesel-only bias for nearly two decades seemed unjust.
+I decided to register StealthGTI.com since I expected to do execute the same tuning/styling plan with my GTI.
 This site will not feature flashy wheels, vinyl graphics, wings, “stretch,” “moar low,” “hella flush,” “camber,” or hardly any of the other things today’s cool kids find appealing.
 My efforts will be toward making the car a better, more enjoyable commuter and road trip machine that can carry friends/cargo, pull a trailer, and blast over railroad tracks, potholes and rough roads with reckless abandon.
 I prefer function over form, so I do not pursue “cool-status.”

 Still, I hope you find my content worthwhile.
 I welcome your comments and questions.
 I moderate all comments as a precaution, but will publish all polite and constructive entries.